 Both have large ecosystems of third-party integrated solutions such as Expense Management, AP Automation, and Payments, to name just a few.

+There are significant differences between Sage and QuickBooks.
 Beyond Sage 50cloud, that’s where many of the similarities stop.
 That’s where you see the products being a better fit for established, growing organizations.
 Many of the companies using Sage products 100 and up have a dedicated Controller or CFO (as opposed to a bookkeeper, which is more common for QuickBooks users).

 Also, unlike QuickBooks, Sage offers more tailored industry-specific business management options, like Construction and Real Estate, Manufacturing, Wholesale Distribution, etc.

 QuickBooks Pros and Cons